 Duplicate discounts are generally not allowed.
-For this reason, Prime requires Pharmacies to identify claims for "340B" drugs by submitting "20" in the NCPDP Submission Clarification Code (420-DK) field and "08" in the Basis of Cost NCPDP field (423-DN), unless prohibited by applicable law.
+For this reason, Prime requires Pharmacies to identify claims for "340B" drugs by submitting "20" in the NCPDP submission clarification code (420-DK) field and when the cost submitted is the 340B cost, an "08" in the basis of cost NCPDP field (423-DN), unless prohibited by applicable law.